Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 2. Promote your old evergreen posts

-If an old post contains evergreen information that is still accurate, it may be overlooked by hiding further away on your website.
+If an old post contains evergreen information that is still accurate, it may be overlooked if it is hidden further down your website.

 Promoting older related articles allows you to maximize your traffic potential.
 This allows your visitors to read ancient and evergreen content.

-Plus, you can attract new visitors to your site by sharing valuable old blog posts.
+Additionally, you can attract new visitors to your site by republishing valuable older blog posts.
 This way, your best content will always be visible to your WordPress site’s users, helping generate more traffic.

 You can schedule regular time to share your old posts on social media, link to them in new articles and roundup posts, or use an automated plugin like Revive Old Posts.